 I have always loved Ephemera.
-Even pieces of textile or bits of the natural world give me pleasure, either because of a memory they evoke or because I love the perfection of a piece of the whole.
+Even pieces of textile or bits of the natural world give me pleasure, either because of a memory they evoke or because I love the perfection of a small piece of the whole.
 Often our mind’s eye works to form a complete image from a fragment, a process that is strangely satisfying.
 Often, the fragment contains a powerful design element or feature.
 I collect so many things.
 And often they work their way into an art object, sooner or later.
 I see the value in many objects that are considered garbage to others.

-I wanted to add crocheted doilies and the bits and pieces of antique and modern laces I had collected over the years to the cotton and silk cloths.
+I wanted to add vintage crocheted doilies and the bits and pieces of antique and modern laces I had collected over the years to the cotton and silk handwoven cloths.
 And I also had a lot of sewing “notions” that I had also collected for both the cotton and silk and wool and mohair cloth.
 Let’s not forget the buttons I have collected.